 As much as I’d love to congratulate the casts’ performances in the usual section, I would like to, instead, talk about production.
 Again, like with Sweetmeat concessions will be made by the very nature that this is an Edinburgh Fringe Festival show, and you can never expect a full-blown production.
 However, I don’t have any major criticisms to offer.
 Sure, there’s the small details like having the sound effect of an approaching English steam train that suddenly breaks into an American diesel horn, but it would be churlish to get hung up on things like that.

 With the standard of Chandler’s text being so solid, it’s easy to imagine this on the West End.
 Therefore, it’s also easy to fantasise how slick and wonderful the show could be with full staging.
 But the fact is that the direction and production of Lord Dismiss Us still manages to be pacey and (train whistles/horns aside) issue free, making you forget that the resources behind this are probably quite limited.
 To get the energy spot on, and for the production to feel so slick despite its fringe limitations, is a real feat and deserves to be highly commended.

 At the end of the day, all of this comes from what appears to be a real passion for the text and the project.
 It’s an earnesty and understanding that carries Lord Dismiss Us beyond its already solid production values.
 For a show that I thought would be more end of the pier than a deep and rousing play, it made me well up and stick with everything from start to finish, leaving with a big smile on my face and slightly wet eyes.

-Lord Dismiss Us is the Edinburgh Fringe Festival’s valedictorian: an all-round funny, moving, and generally excellent play.
+Lord Dismiss Us is the fringe’s valedictorian: an all-round funny, moving, and generally excellent play.